 - Lots of underwear (Val buys Hanky Panky undies and Nick loves ExOfficio’s boxers)

 - Hat and sunglasses for sun protection

-- Baby wipes (showers can be few and far between so these are essential for freshening up)
+- Biodegradable baby wipes (showers can be few and far between so these are essential for freshening up)

 - Toothbrush and toothpaste